STOCKS NEWS EUROPE-UK small caps up 0.1 pct at midday

-The FTSE Small Cap index adds 0.1 percent, outperforming a flat blue chip index, with the mid caps down 0.3 percent.
+The FTSE Small Cap index is up 0.1 percent around midday, with the blue chips down 0.1 percent, while the mid caps gain 0.6 percent.

-Rockhopper gains 10.1 percent after the British oil explorer says it expects to find a partner to invest in its politically sensitive discovery offshore the Falkland Islands within three months and might sell a majority stake in the $2 billion project.
+New World Oil and Gas sheds 7 percent as the firm, which is focused on making investments in the oil and gas sector raises 8.5 million pounds via a placing of 106.250 million new ordinary shares at a price of 8 pence each, principally with UK and U.S. institutional and other investors.

-Oriel Securities believes "significant upside" could be generated for Rockhopper through a deal with a partner, but thinks it is unlikely that any transaction will be completed by the end of the first quarter.
+In addition, New World confirms that discussions are ongoing with potential farm-in partners looking to participate in farm-out deals for New World's prospective assets.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net